chrisdiphoorn/Create365User/README.md

 'Mail.ReadBasic'
 'Group.ReadWrite.All' `

-**4.** You will need to create an Active Directory user which is a member of the "Domain Admin" Group.
+**4.** You will need to create an Active Directory user which is a member of the "Domain Admins" Group.
 <sub>
 </sub>